yoel-zeldes/yoel-zeldes.github.io/content/gpt-3/gpt-3.md

 ![](images/gpt-3/generated-news.png)

-#There's a lot of memorization that goes on in school
+#There's a Lot of Memorization That Goes on in School
 Accurately detecting test contamination from internet-scale datasets is a new area of research without established best practices.
 As model capacity increases, the risk of memorization increases.
 At large, the authors removed documents that have overlap with the test set.
 However, due to a bug, this process had leftovers.
 They tried to assess the damage, and it seems like the model doesn’t memorize, and (most of) the results are valid.

 (My own note: maybe it is time for more rigorous testing in the ML field as a whole, like what’s customary in other fields.)